IBM/container-service-getting-started-wt/Lab 4/README.md

-# Lab 4: Highly available deployments with IBM Cloud Container Service
+# Lab 4: Deploy a highly available deployments with IBM Cloud Container Service

 The goal of this lab is to learn how to deploy a highly available application.
 It's easier than many think but can be expensive if deploying across multiple availability zones.
 In order to explore the concepts, this lab shows how to deploy an application across two worker nodes in the same availability zone, which is a basic level of high availability.